walkerle/phase-3-sql-table-relations-associating-tables-with-foreign-keys/README.md

 ## Relating Tables with Foreign Keys

 SQLite makes relating tables easy with the use of foreign keys.
-To associate one table to another, give one table an column called "foreign key" with a type of `INTEGER` and insert the primary key of another table row into that column.
+To associate one table to another, give one table a column called "foreign key" with a type of `INTEGER` and insert the primary key of another table row into that column.
 In other words, if we have a blogging app, we might have a users table and a posts table.
 Posts belong to the user that wrote that post.
 So, the posts table would have a foreign key column.
 An individual post's foreign key value would be the primary key ID of the user who authored that post.

 This is a little confusing, so let's build out our own example together.